-Tables outlining the key characteristics of each HOA are included in the consultant's Background Review and Analysis - Key Findings and Recommendations Report detailed as Attachment 1 to this Report.
+Tables outlining the key characteristics of each HOA are included in the consultant's Background Review and Analysis - Key Findings and Recommendations Report detailed as Attachment 1 to Report CJ052-05/19.

 Community consultation/engagement

 One of the consultant team's first tasks was to prepare a Community Consultation and Engagement Plan to outline how best to engage with the community ahead of and during preparation of the new planning framework for infill development.